Universal life insurance may be something you've heard about on TikTok or in the news lately, especially a type called index universal life insurance.

 Term life insurance is far more affordable, meaning you can likely opt for a higher death benefit while still being able to afford the payments.

-It’s often difficult for people to assess the value of the additional components that drive up the cost of the premiums.
+It can be difficult to assess the value of the additional components that drive up the cost of the premiums.
 It also requires careful monitoring that most people simply don’t have the knowledge or time to do.

-Most people who have owned this type of life insurance in the past would have benefited more from a term life insurance policy and outside savings and investment accounts.
+Most Canadians would benefit more from a term life insurance policy and outside savings and investment accounts.

-First, you need to understand what you have.
-Review your policy and coverage in detail.
-Book a consultation with an advisor who can tell you what the numbers mean and what has happened so far with your policy.
+You should first review your policy and coverage in detail.
+Book a call with an advisor who can tell you what the numbers mean and what has happened so far with your policy.

 You’ll want a snapshot of premiums paid and how much cash value has accumulated.
 You’ll also need an updated projection of future numbers.